d-smith/rapids-rivers-ponds/readme.md

 * Service - expresses a need to the bus
 * Other services - willing to respond to that need
 * Multiple responses might be available, service expressing need selects solution

+This architecture supports experimentation

+* Enable experimentation without changing existing code

+Design
+* Events, not Entities
+* History, not Current

+Cloud of Signals

+* What are the patterns
+* Producers, consumers

+Observations

+* Services become disposable
+* Loosely coupled via READful JSON packets or DB
+* Self monitoring services replaces unit tests
+* Business monitoring replaces acceptance tests
+* Services language agnostic

+Living Software System

+* Long-lived systems, short-lived services (human body, cells)
+* Extremely dynamic with continuous deployments
+* Accept it is complex (especially for testing)
+    * Acceptance test on business outcomes
+* Radical impacts to dev processes
+* There will be a learning curve